vvasu10903/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+#### Strategy for imputing missing values

 * A strategy has been devised for filling in all of the missing values in the dataset by calculating the means of all the daily 5-minute intervals across all days and then  filling in the mean values in the respective intervals where values are missing.

-- A new dataset, "activityDataNew"", is created that is equal to the original dataset but with the missing data values filled in.
+* A new dataset, "activityDataNew"", is created that is equal to the original dataset but with the missing data values filled in.

 ```r